KanavTiger/mle-training/README.md

    - References on best practices on working with the usual python libraries that I use on a regular basis.
 Like creating the pipeline, function, class etc.
    - Hands-on tutorial ML Flow and exercise applying it to the housing price prediction problem

-4. **Module 4: Build & Deployment**
-   - Explore approaches to package and distribute your python code with other.
-   - Learn how to use Docker and how to use it for packaging more complex dependencies.

-5. **Module 5: Capstone using Code Templates**
-   - Code Templates for Regression- Pre Read Material.
-   - This is just a summary of all the learning.

 ## How to Use This Repository